 Pageau gets fourth goal in 2OT to lift Sens over Rangers 6-5

-Ottawa Senators center Jean-Gabriel Pageau celebrates his game-winning goal with left wing Mike Hoffman during the second overtime of Game 2 against the New York Rangers in an NHL hockey Stanley Cup second-round playoff series Saturday, April 29, 2017, in Ottawa, Ontario.
-The Senators won 6-5.
+Ottawa Senators center Jean-Gabriel Pageau celebrates his game-winning goal against the New York Rangers during the second overtime of Game 2 of an NHL hockey Stanley Cup second-round playoff series Saturda... .
+Ottawa Senators center Jean-Gabriel Pageau scores his third goal of the day against New York Rangers goalie Henrik Lundqvist during the third period of Game 2 of an NHL hockey Stanley Cup second-rou... /The Canadian Press via AP).

 Add your comments below